drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

 ## Updating BLE devices

-With BLE, a "push" model for firmware is more appropriate because the BLE peripheral is the service.
+With BLE, a "push" model for firmware is more appropriate because the BLE peripheral acts as the server.
 For this case, we have implemented a `FirmwareService` using the `nrf-softdevice` crate supported by the nRF52 chip families:

 <figure>
     <img src="dfu_part2_ble.drawio.png" alt="Updates over Bluetooth Low Energy (BLE)" />